StewardQie-uwa/StewardQie-uwa.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Automation(Control engineer) at Soutwestern University, Chongqing, PRC, 2020
-* M.S. with Distinction in Professinal Electrical and Electronics Engineer at The University of Western Australia, Perth, AU, 2021
+* M.S. with Distinction in Electrical and Electronics Engineer at The University of Western Australia, Perth, AU, 2021
 * Ph.D in in Electrical and Electronics Engineer at The University of Western Australia, Perth, AU 2025 (expected)

 Work experience